shashwatak/satellite-js/README.md

 //  Or you can use a JavaScript Date const positionAndVelocity = satellite.propagate(satrec, new Date());

+// if the result is `null`, it means that the propagation failed;
+// consult `satrec.error` property for a specific reason. if (positionAndVelocity === null) {
+  switch (satrec.error) {
+    // all possible values are listed in SatRecError enum: case satellite.SatRecError.Decayed:
+      console.log('The satellite has decayed')
+    // ...
+  }
+}

-// The position_velocity result is a key-value pair of ECI coordinates.
+// The positionAndVelocity result is a pair of ECI coordinates.
 // These are the base results from which all other coordinates are derived. const positionEci = positionAndVelocity.position,
       velocityEci = positionAndVelocity.velocity;